Sarandë: Demography

 During the late Ottoman period until the Balkan Wars (1912–1913) Sarandë consisted of only a harbour and was without permanent residents.
 In 1912, right after the Albanian Declaration of Independence, the settlement had only 110 inhabitants.
 At the 1927 census, it had 810 inhabitants, but was not yet a town.
 In the 1930s, it had a good demographic development, and it is in this period that the first public buildings and the main roads were constructed.
 In 1957, the city had 8,700 inhabitants and was made the center of a district.
 The population of Sarandë was exclusively Christian.
 A Muslim community was settled in the city as part of the resettlement policies during the People's Republic of Albania (1945–1991).
 The total population is 20,227 (2011 census), in a total area of 70.13 km2.
-The population of the former municipality at the 2011 census was 17,233; however, the population according to the civil offices is 41,173 (2013 estimate).
+The population of the former municipality at the 2011 census was 17,233.
+The population according to the civil offices, which record all citizens including those living abroad, is 41,173 (2013 estimate).

 According to a survey by the Albanian Helsinki Committee, in 1990 Sarandë numbered 17,000 inhabitants, of whom 7,500 belonged to the Greek minority.
 The members of the Greek minority of the city, prior to the collapse of the socialist regime (1991), were deprived from their minority rights, since Sarandë did not belong to the "minority areas".
 In fieldwork undertaken by Greek scholar Leonidas Kallivretakis in the area during 1992 noted that Saranda's mixed ethno-linguistic composition (total population in 1992: 17,555) consisted of 8,055 Muslim Albanians, 6,500 Greeks and an Orthodox Albanian population of 3,000.
 Statistics from the same study showed that, including the surround villages, Sarande commune had a population consisting of 43% Albanian Muslims, 14% Albanian Christians, 41% Greek Christians, and 2% Aromanian Christians.
 In the early 1990s, the local Orthodox Albanian population mainly voted for political parties of the Greek minority based in the Saranda area.